 Solution 4: Educating and Incentivising Customers

 This is an effective solution that will drive business behaviour to mirror the demands their customers have of them.
 Educating customers on the importance of properly recycling their cannabis packaging will lead to an increase in the numbers of properly recycled materials.
 With numbers comes economies of scale which reduce recycling costs and also push for political change, so the more people that know and understand, the higher chance there is for better policies to be in place when it comes to recycling used cannabis packaging.
+This is something Parsl will achieve by incorporating a reward system in our cannabis tracking system you can read more about how that will work in our blog post on innovation and environmentalism.

 Although there are difficulties involved in recycling cannabis packaging, there are many potential solutions that exist now, and promise for even more solutions to arise within the future to solve the issue!